 Doug Johnstone is a writer, musician and journalist based in Edinburgh.
 His eighth novel, Crash Land, was published by Orenda Books in May 2019, and was longlisted for the McIlvanney Prize for Scottish Crime Novel of the Year.
 His previous books include The Jump, shortlisted for the McIlvanney Prize, Gone Again, an Amazon bestseller and Hit & Run (2012) and was an Amazon #1 as well as being selected as a prestigious Fiction Uncovered winner.
 Smokeheads (2011) was nominated for the Crimefest Last Laugh Award.
 Before that Doug published two novels with Penguin, Tombstoning (2006) and The Ossians (2008).
 His work has received praise from the likes of Irvine Welsh, Ian Rankin, Val McDermid, William McIlvanney, Megan Abbott and Christopher Brookmyre.

-Doug is currently writer in residence with William Purves Funeral Directors.
+Doug was recently Writer in Residence with William Purves Funeral Directors.
 He is also a Royal Literary Fund Consultant Fellow, and was RLF Fellow at Queen Margaret University in Edinburgh 2014-2016.
 Doug was also Writer in Residence at the University of Strathclyde 2010-2012 and before that worked as a lecturer in creative writing there.
 He’s had short stories appear in various publications and anthologies, and since 1999 he has worked as a freelance arts journalist, primarily covering music and literature.
 He is also a mentor and manuscript assessor for The Literary Consultancy and Emergents in the Scottish Highlands.
 He has taught creative writing at festivals and conferences and regularly at Moniack Mhor, and he has mentored aspiring writers for New Writing North and Scottish Book Trust.